nickdiaz57/nickdiaz57.github.io/_posts/2020-08-08-just_scraping_the_surface.markdown

 As I made my way through the material I needed to catch up, I often ended up retreating back into my current favorite timesink (and subject of my project) when I was feeling mentally drained:  Elite Dangerous.
 From the outside the game looked almost impenetrable - nearly forty completely customizeable ships to play in, complex power dynamics and struggles between in-game NPC and player factions, literally millions of fully-rendered star systems to visit, and the unforgiving void of space always just outside your cockpit glass.
 With time, though, I found that all I had to do was take things slowly.
 Learn to fly in the starting ship.
 Accept a mission to move some data or a couple tons of stuff to the next system over.
 Fly there, get paid, rinse and repeat.
 Buy a new ship, now I can move more stuff.
 Buy another ship, now I can shoot rocks and make money doing it.
 Buy another ship, now I can start shooting at other ships.
 Buy another ship, and now I'm ready to leave everything behind and venture into the far reaches of the galaxy.
 And I could get there all just by scraping the surface of what the galaxy had to offer.

 The project ended up being much the same.
 Watch a couple videos and remind myself what Nokogiri is and how to use it.
 Use it to pick a couple websites and scrape a small amount of data about the ships and engineers of Elite off of them.
 Use those bits of data to make a Ruby object out of each ship and each engineer.
-Build some methods to make those objects tell users about themselves or to relate them to each other
+Build some methods to make those objects tell users about themselves or to relate them to each other - sorting ships by their stats or their base price, finding all ships built by a particular manufacturer, making a list of all engineers and where to find them, and even making a tool to find an engineer that works on a specific ship component the user is looking for.
+And at the end, tie them all together with another set of methods that prints all that data out nicely for the user's viewing pleasure.

+All this started by learning to take a little bit of data off the front of a website and using what knowledge and skills I had to expand from there.
+With this project I learned that like in Elite, so much can be done just by scratching the surface of a problem and using creativity and shared knowledge to fill in the gaps.
+And, also like Elite, I'm excited to know that this project is my first real scrape across the surface of my coding journey, and I can't wait to see what far reaches I can get to from here.